spray/spray/docs/documentation/spray-can/http-client/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This table shows which http method is used to follow redirects for given request methods and response status codes.
 Any
-Request method and response status code combination not in the table will not result in redirection following and the
+request method and response status code combination not in the table will not result in redirection following and the
 response will be returned as is.

 .. rst-class:: table table-striped